pixerati/diffusion-pipe-ui/README.md

 Use these options to tailor the setup to your environment and requirements.

+#### Update Image Docker

+To update the docker image with the new changes, if you already have the image on your machine, you can run the command:

+`docker pull alissonpereiraanjos/diffusion-pipe-interface:latest`

 ### Running on RunPod

 If you prefer to use [RunPod](https://runpod.io/), you can quickly deploy an instance based on this image by using the following template link: